 The procedure is simple.
 Begin with a cup of raw buckwheat groats.
 You should be able to find these at any grocery store, but you could also order them here.
 Immerse them in 3-4 cups filtered water, and let them soak overnight.
 In the morning, rinse off the water and replace it with fresh water.
 The soak water ought to have gotten slimy and thick overnight: this is 100% normal, and right.

 After another 8-12 hours of soak time, rinse the buckwheat again.
 It ought to have plumped up to nearly the size it would if you were to boil it.
 At this point, you could let the grain sprout.
 But if you want to make buckwheaties, simply lay it on Teflex-lined dehydrator sheets and dehydrate it at 115º for 6-10 hours, or until it’s really dry and crispy.
-If you don’t have a dehydrator, you can try toasting it lightly in the oven — say at 250º–until it’s dry and crispy.
+If you don’t have a dehydrator, you can toast it in the oven at 300 for about 30 to 40 minutes, or until it’s crispy and totally dry.

 That’s it!
 Your buckwheaties will be ready to go.
 I like to serve about 3/4 cup of them with a big, sliced banana and some fresh nut milk: